rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

-invoke the constructor of a generic class with an empty set of type parameters (&lt;&gt;).[^6] The empty set of type parameters, also known as diamond, allows the compiler to infer type arguments from the context.
+invoke the constructor of a generic class with an empty set of type parameters (&lt;&gt;).[^6] The empty set of type parameters, also known as diamond, allows the compiler to infer type parameters from the context.
 By using diamond construction, developers clarify the use of generic instead of the deprecated raw types, the version of a generic type without type parameters.
 Java allows raw types only to ensure compatibility with pre-generics code.
 The benefit of the